Particular/docs.particular.net/Content/ServicePulse/introduction-and-installing-servicepulse.md

 * [Configuring ServiceControl](/ServiceControl/creating-config-file)
 * [ServiceControl Guidance](/servicecontrol)

-**NOTE**: ServiceControl consumes messages from the Audit queue and stores it temporarily (by default, for 30 days) in its embedded database.
+NOTE: ServiceControl consumes messages from the Audit queue and stores it temporarily (by default, for 30 days) in its embedded database.
 You can set the message storage timespan by [setting automatic expiration for ServiceControl data](how-purge-expired-data).

 ### Troubleshooting: